Ringwood railway station, Melbourne: History

-Incidents and Accidents
+Incidents and accidents

 In February 1908, EE class steam locomotive 478 overran the buffer stops at the Wantirna Road siding, derailed and toppled down the embankment, ending up level with the road.

-Around 1964, an L Class electric loco ran away, crashing through the same buffer stops, and stopping with its front bogie dangling over Wantirna Road.
+On 29 January 1969, L Class electric loco L1157 ran away, crashing through the same buffer stops, and stopping with its front bogie dangling over Wantirna Road.

 On 16 October 1989, a Comeng and a Hitachi train set collided 500m east of the station, near the Bedford Road level crossing.
-The collision occurred on a bend when the 7:11am train from Belgrave, led by Comeng 589M, collided with the rear of the 7:13am train from Upper Ferntree Gully, which was stationary at the time, derailing the Comeng train.
+The collision occurred on a bend when the 07:11 train from Belgrave, led by Comeng 589M, collided with the rear of the 07:13 train from Upper Ferntree Gully, which was stationary at the time, derailing the Comeng train.
 10 injuries were reported.

 On 7 December 1992, a Comeng set overshot the same siding as in the 1908 accident, with leading car 392M crashing into and stopping on top of the buffers, near the edge of the Wantirna Road bridge.

 On 12 May 2010, an X'Trapolis 100 set ran off the end of the tracks and into a fence in the Ringwood stabling yard.

 Facilities, platforms and services

-Ringwood is served by Lilydale and Belgrave line trains.
+Ringwood is served by Belgrave and Lilydale line trains.
 It has one island platform (Platforms 1 and 2) and one side platform (Platform 3).
 Platform 3 and the concourse feature customer service windows, with Platforms 1 and 2 having a semi-enclosed waiting area.
-Platform 3 and the concourse also have toilets, and there is a kiosk on with Platforms 1 and 2.
+Platform 3 and the concourse also have toilets, with a kiosk located on Platforms 1 and 2.
 All platforms are accessible via ramps, stairs and lifts.
 The bus interchange is located outside Platform 3.